Deconvolving the components of the sign problem: Conclusions

 \section{Conclusions}

 In this paper, we have argued that a simple view of the SP as originating in the independent winding of fermionic world lines across the space-time lattice is incomplete.
-Instead, by studying the Hubbard model in three different contexts, namely, on a square lattice, on a honeycomb lattice, and with an external staggered potential, the SP has been shown to depend on the importance sampling of the Hubbard-Stratonovich field in a non-trivial manner.
-While the square lattice results show that the SP predominantly originates from the importance sampling, the honeycomb and ionic results demonstrate that random sampling makes the sign worse, especially leading up to the AFMI phase.
+Instead, by studying the Hubbard model in three different contexts, namely, on a square lattice, on a honeycomb lattice, and with an external staggered potential, the SP has been shown to depend non-trivially on the manner in which the fermion determinants select the Hubbard-Stratonovich fields.
+While the square lattice results show that the SP predominantly originates from determinants steering the simulation to low sign regions of phase space, the honeycomb and ionic results demonstrate that random sampling makes the sign worse, especially leading up to the AFMI phase.
+Given the few models considered here, it is difficult to infer a general rule that determines the extent of the different contributions to the SP under a given set of circumstances.
+However, as seen above, when the determinants guide the system towards a protected particle-hole symmetric point, such as the AFMI state, the SP is typically reduced.
+Extensions of this work to other models should be able to shed more light on this issue.

-In addition, we have also demonstrated that the effect of reducing $g$ from $g=1$ pushes the system to weaker coupling in the sense that the effects of correlation such as the Mott gap and the suppression of double occupancy and hopping are reduced.
+As we have seen, shifting $g$ away from $g=1$ explicitly changes the values of physical observables.
+Indeed, it has the effect of pushing the system to weaker coupling in the sense that the effects of correlation such as the Mott gap and the suppression of double occupancy and hopping are reduced.
 Similarly, in the `oversampling' case, with $g>1$, the effective coupling is larger.
 The resulting reinforcement of the Mott plateau in the square lattice case rapidly mitigates the SP.
 An explicit calculation of the effective coupling puts these observations on a more quantitative footing.
-However, unlike an analogous analysis for the renormalization of the electron-phonon coupling in a model which includes on-site interactions, where the effective coupling was the same for different observables~\cite{feng21}, here only whether $U_{\rm eff}$ is reduced or enhanced relative to $U$ is univeral.
+However, unlike an analogous analysis for the renormalization of the electron-phonon coupling in a model which includes on-site interactions, where the effective coupling was the same for different observables~\cite{feng21}, here only whether $U_{\rm eff}$ is reduced or enhanced relative to $U$ is universal.
 The quantitive value of $U_{\rm eff}$ can vary markedly depending on which observable is analyzed.

+Our procedure allows us to de-convolve the ways in which the sign problem arises, and the alteration of the underlying physics provides us with qualitative insight into the observed trends.
+It is, of course, possible to formulate a protocol in which the alteration of the weight ${\cal W}$ by $g \neq 1$ is compensated by including an appropriate factor ${\cal W}^{1-g}$ in the measurement of physical observables.
+In this case, expectation values would be unchanged, but the error bars would be altered.
+Intuitively, setting $g \neq 1$ seems likely to lead to {\it less efficient} simulations as it violates the spirit of proper importance sampling.

 A final comment concerns connections to what we have explored here to the `rational hybrid Monte Carlo' (RHMC) algorithm~\cite{clark07} widely used in lattice gauge theory.
 In RHMC the fermion determinant is split into many pieces, ${\rm det} M = \big(\, {\rm det}( M^{1/n}) \,\big)^n$.
 The purpose there has nothing to do with sign problem, but rather to make the computation of a `pseudofermion' approximant to the determinant more well conditioned, allowing larger step sizes in the integration of the equations of motion.
 Nevertheless, it is interesting that the $1/n$ factor plays a very similar role to the $g$ considered here.
 The difference of course is that our approach no longer simulates the original model when $g<1$ because we do not introduce an increased number $n=1/g$ of copies of the determinant.